nguyenllpsych/pstem/README.md

-# Consulting Project P-STEM: Personal Experiences in STEM
+# Consulting Project: Personal Experiences in STEM

-Cleaning and analysis script for the longtiudinal research project: Personal experiences of ethnic minority students in a STEM major.
+Cleaning and analysis script for the longitudinal research project: Personal experiences of ethnic minority students in a STEM major.

 Contact: Linh Nguyen - nguyenllpsych@gmail.com